healeycodes/healeycodes.com/posts/designing-a-programming-language-for-advent-of-code.md

 While building [Adventlang](https://github.com/healeycodes/adventlang), the question I asked myself early on was:

-> What is the minimum about of features I need to not hate my life during this festive season?
+> What is the minimum amount of features I need to not hate my life during this festive season?

 I need logic, math, and functions, and a few simple data structures like lists and dictionaries.
 In the runtime, I need to be able to read in a puzzle file and write to standard output.